hoodieonwho/thorchain-arb/README.md

 # Recent Update
+This repo has been updated with improved API client generation.
+Key updates include:

+- **New API Client Generation Process**: Replaced the outdated client generation with a more reliable method
+- **Fixed OpenAPI YAML Files**: Added scripts to fix issues in the Thorchain OpenAPI specifications
+- **Better Documentation**: Updated instructions for client generation and installation

-This repo is in progress, I was able to already arb between ftx and thorchain MCCN using BUSD as a base asset.
+The repo can still be used for arbitrage between exchanges and Thorchain MCCN using various assets as a base.
-This arb is not ready for public use, you must understand the code in order to use it, this can serve as a basis for people who want to develop arb bots.
+This arbitrage solution is not ready for public use without understanding the code first.
+It can serve as a basis for those developing arbitrage bots.
-I will be making updates to this repo constantly.

 Donation:
 if this repo ended up helping you, feel free to donate: